 This 1960 Howe Willys fire engine had a remarkable 2,746 miles on the odometer when it was retired in 2006.
-It was auctioned in January 2007 in fully operational condition, and purchased by Ed Spigle in Virginia.
+It was auctioned in January 2007 in fully operational condition.
 The 500 GPM Waterous front-mounted pump has two 2-1/2" and two 1-1/2" discharges, and there is a separate prime pump for drafting with the 4" suction hose.
 The onboard tank holds 100 gallons of water, and as sold the truck included 500 feet of 3" hose in the hose bed.

 Howe and Willys builder's plates (30K JPEG) carry Willys serial number 55168 22327, GVW 6,000 pounds, and Howe Model A-S-AP, serial number 10729.
 The Howe Fire Apparatus Jeep Production List indicates that the truck was delivered new in 1960 to White Plains, NY, from where it was apparently sold by a dealer to Fair Harbor.